-For over twenty-seven years, Norma Gregory has researched and produced quality, heritage-related media products, educational resources and exhibitions in relation to African / African Caribbean experiences in the UK, helping to develop, expand and enrich available heritage as well as helping to address misrepresentations of history.
-Her company works in active partnership with national and international organisations, seeking to enhance and to expand current heritage provision and access.
+For almost thirty years, Norma Gregory has researched and produced quality, heritage-related media products, educational resources and exhibitions in relation to African diaspora experiences in the UK, helping to develop, expand and enrich available, diverse heritage as well as helping to address misrepresentations of history.

-From print and broadcast media, publications, exhibitions, displays and memorials, Norma Gregory has also conducted talks and presentations to enhance public knowledge regarding the inclusion and celebration of African history into mainstream settings.
+Norma has made important contributions to heritage and media: from print and broadcast media production, new publications, touring exhibitions, new artwork commissions, displays and memorials.
+She has also many conducted many lectures and presentations to enhance public knowledge regarding heritage, diversity, inclusion and the celebration of African history and diverse heritage into mainstream settings.

 Diverse heritage achievements & contributions to knowledge

-- Black Miners Museum founder and director.
-Research archive: blackcoalminers.com
+Black Miners Museum, founder and director.
+Research archive: https://www.blackcoalminers.com

 - ITV Tyne Tees, October 2020 https://www.itv.com/news/tyne-tees/2020-10-06/new-exhibition-running-during-black-history-month-at-woodhorn-museum-to-celebrate-black-and-african-caribbean-miners